pixiiidust/TeloMeshV2/analysis/analysis.md

 - Optimized algorithms for subgraph detection and percolation simulation
 - Sampling techniques for large networks
 - Parallel processing options for computationally intensive tasks
+- Robust threshold calculation for handling datasets of all sizes (10K to 100K+ users)

 ## Graph Statistics
 The analysis provides key graph statistics for better network understanding: